MansMeg/SwedishPolls/README.md

 Swedish polls
 ========================================================

 This is a short description of the file Polls.csv.
 The file contains all polls conducted in Sweden regarding political sympathies.
-The file originated from [Novus](http://www.novus.se/vaeljaropinionen/ekotnovus-poll-of-polls.aspx) but has been updated and variables has been added.
+The file originated from [Novus](http://www.novus.se/vaeljaropinionen/ekotnovus-poll-of-polls.aspx) in 2013 but has been updated and variables has been added since then.

 ### Data description